Ulta Beauty, Inc. (ULTA) CEO Mary Dillon on Q1 2020 Results - Earnings Call Transcript

 Megan Alexander

 Hi.
 This is actually Megan Alexander on for Chris.
-I was just hoping you could elaborate a bit on what you're seeing in the stores that you've reopened just in terms of pent-up demand?
-And whether you're seeing any change in the category trends as you reopen them?
-And then can you just talk about any detail on what you're seeing in terms of guests using curbside versus actually coming into the store?
+I was just hoping you could elaborate a bit on what you're seeing in the stores that you've reopened just in terms of pent-up demand, and whether you're seeing any change in the category trends as you reopen them, and then can you just talk about any detail on what you're seeing in terms of guests using curbside versus actually coming into the store?

 Mary Dillon

 Yes.
 Well, we're really, I guess, I'd say pretty pleased about what we're seeing so far in terms of consumer behavior, right?
 So far, our trends are stronger than we expected in terms of sales.
 It varies by market.
 We actually have some markets comping positively, others negative.
 The e-commerce trends have been very encouraging, and they're remaining resilient and really accelerating because of the adoption of curbside, which we can talk more about.
 But – and I mentioned this in the script, and the first 180 stores if you look at their performance so far, total sales are flat to a year ago.
-But of course, the mix is quite different; right, between stores, curbside, BOPIS, ship to home.
-So I'd say, overall, guest reaction has been quite positive, but we're cautious.
+But of course, the mix is quite different; right, between stores, curbside, BOPIS, and ship to home.
+So, I'd say, overall, guest reaction has been quite positive, but we're cautious.
 I mean, it's early, early, and we're taking a conservative stance as we look forward.

-The opportunity for us that we see as well is that, I've mentioned that we've got a lot of guests who've never shopped online with us before, who are now converting to omnichannel guests, I guess, out of necessity.
+The opportunity for us that we see as well is that, I've mentioned that we've got a lot of guests who've never shopped online with us before who are now converting to omnichannel guests, I guess, out of necessity.
 And that guests, the more that we can keep them shopping multiple channels, they're very valuable to us.
-They spend almost three times as much historically at the makeup shop and stores only.
+They spend almost three times as much historically as somebody who shops in stores only.

-So, the other thing I'd add is that, maybe, David, can even comment on category mix.
-But on the curbside, so far, we invented that.
+So, the other thing I'd add is that, maybe, David, can comment on category mix.
+But on the curbside, so far we invented that.
 I'm very proud of the team for really kind of putting that together pretty quickly.
 We hadn't been doing curbside.
-We've had launched BOPUS in the fourth quarter of last year, and that was going really well, but we hadn't needed to do curbside yet.
-So I really congratulate our team for getting that stood up.
+We've even had launched BOPIS in the fourth quarter of last year, and that was going really well, but we hadn't needed to do curbside yet.
+So, I really congratulate our team for getting that stood up.

 And we've been pleased to see the guest reaction.
-So, I'd say, what they like about it is the speed, the ease and the overall enthusiasm of our staff.
+So, I'd say what they like about it is the speed, the ease, and the overall enthusiasm of our staff.
 We're following all the kind of social distancing and safety guidelines that you can imagine.
-But we feel that so far, that could be – again as some – as people try that, they find it as another convenient way to shop at Ulta Beauty, and we expect that will continue to be part of the mix as we go forward.
-Do you have anything else you want to add on categories, Dave?
+But we feel that so far that could be – again as some – as people try that, they find it as another convenient way to shop at Ulta Beauty, and we expect that will continue to be part of the mix as we go forward.
+Is there anything else you want to add on categories, Dave?

 Dave Kimbell

-Well, the only thing I'd add on categories, and you mentioned it in the script, Mary, is that categories that were strong with us when we were operating on an e-commerce only, continue to be strong and those kind of self-care categories and wellness categories, skincare, haircare, bath, other categories that have been – that have accelerated throughout this crisis.
+Well, the only thing I'd add on categories, and you mentioned it in the script, Mary, is that categories that were strong with us when we were operating on an e-commerce only continued to be strong, and those kind of self-care categories and wellness categories, skincare, haircare, bath, other categories that have been – that have accelerated throughout this crisis.

 But interestingly, as curbside became available, we also saw a pickup on makeup as more guests were engaging in that category.
 And as we've made – as we've evolved through the initial phases of this crisis, we've seen makeup make a bit of a strengthening move as curbside has given our guests more options to engage in the category.